SwingGuy1024/Blog/Bad Uses of Optional.md

     setResultLockoutDuration(result, authenticationResult.getLockoutDuration().get());

 This usage threw a NullPointerException.
 Why?
-Is it because the Optional<Integer> is empty?
-Or is `authenticationResult` null?
+We could verify that authenticationResult wasn't null.
+So is it because the Optional<Integer> is empty?
+Or doess `getLockoutDuration` return null?
 My IDE issues a warning for the call to `get()`, saying *'Optional.get()' without 'isPresent()' check*.
 But that's not the problem, because an empty `Optional.get()` will throw a `NoSuchElementException`, rather than a `NullPointerException`.
-So it's clear that the problem is that the call to `AuthenticationResult.getLockoutDuration()` is returning null.
+So it's clear that the problem is that the call to `getLockoutDuration()` is returning null.

 So there are two bugs in the usage: First, They didn't test the value of `lockoutDuration` for null, which shouldn't even be necessary.
 Second, even if it wasn't null, it would have been empty, so their call to get() would have thrown a `NoSuchElementException`.

 On top of that, the class is buggy, because the Optional<Integer> that wraps a possibly null value may itself be null.

 When the class member is an Optional instance, it's just as likely to be null as any other object.
-So if the developer was trying using Optional to avoid a `NullPointerException`, it didn't work.
+So if the developer was using Optional to avoid a `NullPointerException`, it didn't work.
 (Of course, Optional wasn't written to solve this problem, and as this example illustrates, it doesn't.)

 (The possibility of a the getter returning null should have been caught by unit tests.
 Your unit tests should always test for proper behavior when given bad input.
 Proper behavior for bad input usually means throwing an exception, so these are easy tests to write.)